The Amorous Adventures of Moll Flanders: Production

-The difficulty of finding authentic locations meant the setting of the story was moved from the seventeenth to the eighteenth century to use Queen Anne buildings.
-The film's period adviser was Vyvyan Holland, son of Oscar Wilde.
-(He performed a similar role on Tom Jones.)
+Because of the difficulty encountered in finding authentic locations, the story's era was moved from the 17th to the 18th century in order to use Queen Anne buildings.
+The film's period adviser was Vyvyan Holland, son of Oscar Wilde, who performed a similar role for Tom Jones.

-The productions filmed mainly in Kent at Chilham – the square doubles as the village where Moll grew up, Chilham Castle features as the Mayor (Cecil Parker)'s house and St. Mary's Church is used for the scenes where Moll marries Younger Brother (Derren Nesbitt).
-In September 1964, a fire broke out at Chilham Castle.
+The production was filmed mainly in Kent at Chilham, as-well as Shepparton Studios.
+In September 1964, a fire erupted at Chilham Castle.
 Some of the other scenes were shot in Castle Lodge, a Tudor house in the centre of Ludlow, Shropshire.

+Moll has far fewer lovers in the film adaptation than in the novel by Daniel Defoe.
+In the film, Moll has no children, but in the book, she has many children with her husbands and lovers.
+The film also lacks Moll's adventures to America before her escape from jail that are included in the novel.
+This includes an important subplot in the book in which Moll marries a man whom she fails to realize is her half-brother in Virginia, and she discovers her mother there living with him.
+After she learns of her incestuous relationship with her husband, she becomes severely ill and returns to England.

 Reception

+Critical

+In a contemporary review for The New York Times, critic Howard Thompson wrote: "'The Amorous Adventures of Moll Flanders' has three attributes: a fast, funny and fine opening half-hour or so, a rich, flavorsome production and the brief, rakish presence of Lilli Palmer.
+Unfortunately, Paramount's English-made showcase for Daniel Defoe's steamy lady of Old London, personified by Kim Novak, runs for two hours.
+What begins as a briskly bawdy and amusing odyssey of a buffeted, grasping charmer eventually dissolves into pretentious and tedious burlesque. ...
+Miss Novak's amorous Moll is far from memorable.
+But for two long hours she's certainly ready and willing.

-Young said "I think it's a damn good film despite the critics."
-He added that there were "fifty nine cuts" made for the US release "which I suppose were made in the interests of American morality."
+Terence Young said: "I think it's a damn good film despite the critics."
+He added that there were "fifty-nine cuts" made for the American release "which I suppose were made in the interests of American morality."

 Box office

-The Amorous Adventures of Moll Flanders was one of the 13 most popular films in the UK in 1965.
+The Amorous Adventures of Moll Flanders ranked among the 13 most popular films in the UK in 1965.

-Kim Novak took a three-year break from motion pictures after this film, though her 1965 scenes in Eye of the Devil were deleted and reshot with Deborah Kerr.
-She returned to the screen in 1968's The Legend of Lylah Clare.